 The Katy House is located only one block from Smithville’s Historic Main Street.
 You’ll enjoy exploring our many shopping options.
 Walk to local restaurants and bars providing an array of dining and entertainment options.
-Nearby, two state parks are a wonderful place to hike or bike.
+Nearby, two state parks are wonderful places to hike or bike.

 Additionally, for a greater variety of dining and entertainment, Austin is less than an hour away from Smithville TX.